The pitfalls of next-token prediction

+\begin{remark} \textbf{(Mechanism implemented by teacherless model)} The (hypothetical) solution that the teacherless model must implement is a fairly difficult one to implement --- yet the model surprisingly learns to implement it.
+Recall that our hypothesis is that the teacherless model automatically learns to fit the targets in the reverse order, since the path \textit{from} $\goal$ is unique.
+This is indeed what we find in Fig~\ref{fig:diff-traj}, where the accuracies of the later tokens become higher earlier.
 Note though that this is a fairly difficult computation to implement.
-First, when the model predicts $\node_{i}$, it must require the identify of $\node_{i+1}$.
+First, when the model predicts $\node_{i}$, it must require the identity of $\node_{i+1}$.
 However, this identity is not fed as input to the model, in the absence of the teacher.
 Thus the model must have computed $\node_{i+1}$ and crucially, stored that in one of its its internal representations.
 Then, by induction, when predicting the first node $\node_{1}$, the model must know the identity of \textit{all} the other nodes in the path.
 In other words, the model must have (a) computed and (b) stored the whole solution in its hidden representations before it outputs the first token.
-This is a substantial type of lookahead that some of our models are able to achieve under teacherless training.
+This is a substantial type of lookahead that some of our models are able to achieve under teacherless training. \end{remark}